dwhodges2/sheetFeeder/README.md

     - Click through to grant read/write permission to your Google Sheets account.
 If successful you will see a message saying "The authentication flow has completed."
     - If successful, a `token.json` file should be created in the same folder as the `credentials.json` file (see step 1 above for location), and a brief readout of sample table data will appear.
 Once the credentials and token are in place, you be able to access sheets via the API without additional steps; you can verify this by running `sample.py` again—you should get the read-out without the authentication steps.

+### Reusing and revoking API credentials

-*Note that your API credentials (`credentials.json` and `token.json`) can be reused in other environments where `sheetFeeder` is installed without repeating steps 2–3 above.
+Note that your API credentials (`credentials.json` and `token.json`) can be reused in other environments where `sheetFeeder` is installed without repeating steps 2–3 above.
 You may copy them to the appropriate location per step 1 above.
 To disallow API access and reset to the initial state, simply delete the files.
-You may also manage API access via the [Google API console](https://console.developers.google.com/).*
+You may also manage API access via the [Google API console](https://console.developers.google.com/).

 ## Using sheetFeeder